ln-markets/docs.lnmarkets.com/src/step/README.md

 <!-- <img :src="$withBase('/assets/depositqr.png')" alt="depositqr"> -->

-## Trade Futures
+## Futures Trading

-We quote a bid-offer (in the upper bar) and we are direct counterparty to all trades.
+The Futures price (in the upper bar) is the reference BTCUSD price.

-In the Futures section, the first contract we list is a CFD (Contract for Difference) on BTCUSD price with leverage up to x100.
+The first contract we list is a CFD (Contract for Difference) on BTCUSD price with leverage up to x100.

-Opening a long position is at the Offer price and conversely, opening a short position is a the Bid price.
+LN Markets is the direct counterparty to all trades

 <img :src="$withBase('/assets/trade.png')" alt="trade">

 To enter a position, you first have to define a side (buy or sell) and the order type: market order or limit order.

+A market order is a buy or sell order to be executed immediately.

+A limit order is an order to buy or sell at a specific price.
+A buy limit order can only be executed at the limit price or lower.
+A sell limit order can only be executed at the limit price or higher.
+A limit order is not guaranteed to execute and you can cancel this order at any time before it is executed.

-Then, you can define your position with a parameter, either the quantity or the margin.
+Then, you can define your position with a parameter, either the quantity or the initial margin.

-This deposit will be added to the margin available for entering positions in the future.

 The quantity is the number of contracts you want to trade (1 contract = 1 USD).
-For a given quantity and leverage, margin and liquidation are automatically computed.
+For a given quantity and leverage, initial margin and liquidation price are automatically computed.

-The margin is the amount in sats you want to use for this position.
-For a given margin and leverage, quantity and liquidation are automatically computed.
+The initial margin is the amount in sats to deposit in collateral to open a position.

+The initial margin is equal to a margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes opening and closing fees).

-You can also add optional take profit and stop loss orders, expressed in BTC/USD.
+You can also add optional take profit and stop loss orders, to specify the exact BTC/USD prices at which to close out a running position for a profit or to limit losses.

+Finally, in order to open your position, you have to pay a trading fee to open a position, which is deducted from the maintenance margin.
+This trading fee depends on the tier fee in which you belong.

-After confirming your order, the position is open and you can see it in the Running blotter in the lower section:
+You can see all your trades in the Open / Running / Closed blotters in the lower section:

 <img :src="$withBase('/assets/running_blotter.png')" alt="running_blotter">

+If the Futures price falls below the liquidation level for long positions, or rises above the liquidation level for short positions, your position is liquidated.

+You can close your position at any time, and you will receive P&L plus margin plus maintenance margin minus closing fee.

 ### Go All In